 The good old Speccy

-Roll forward over 25 years, and I find myself playing ‘catch up’ with all things related to the ZX Spectrum – the machine that kicked off my various hobbies and, in the long run, my career.
+Roll forward over 25 years, and I find myself playing ‘catch up’ with all things related to the ZX Spectrum: the machine that kicked off my various hobbies.
+Also, in the long run, my career.
 I’ve delved into all manner of ZX Spectrum related groups on Facebook, esp.
 Spectrum for Everyone and Sinclair For Sale (got to pick up the bargains!).

-So as a replacement, I’ve ordered a +3 (with +3e ROMs) from Mutant Caterpillar Games.
-I’ll also be ordering a ZX-MMC (from 8Bits4ever) which is a internal dual SD/Micro SD card interface.
-This will be installed into the +3 before it’s sent to me as I am not a hardware person and would probably end up breaking both the interface and killing off the +2b!
+Back in 2017, I ordered a +3 (with +3e ROMs) from Mutant Caterpillar Games.
+I also ordered a ZX-MMC (from 8Bits4ever) which is a internal dual SD/Micro SD card interface.
+This was installed into the +3 before it was sent to me.
+This is mainly because as I am not a hardware person, I would probably end up breaking both the interface and killing off the +2b!